xho95/xho95.github.io/_posts/2016-05-29-Strings-and-Characters.md

 // this reports a compile-time error - a constant string cannot be modified
 ```
-> note:
- different from string mutation in Objective-C and Cocoa : NSString, NSMutableString
+> different from string mutation in Objective-C and Cocoa : `NSString`, `NSMutableString`

 ### Strings Are Value Types

 * Swift's `String` : a value type
-    * copied when it is passed, or when it is assigend
+    * copied when it is passed, or when it is assigned
-    * the new copy is pssed or assigned, not the original version
+    * the new copy is passed or assigned, not the original version
 - Swift's copy-by-default `String` behavior
     - it is clear that you own that exact `String` value
     - the string you are passed will not be modified unless you modify it yourself
 * Swift's compiler optimizes string usage
     * actual copying takes place only when absolutely necessary
-    * greate performance when working with strings
+    * great performance when working with strings

 ### Working with Characters

-* access the indevidual `Character` values for a `String`
+* access the individual `Character` values for a `String`
     * `characters` property with a `for-in` loop

 ```swift